User Story

 When reviewers leave feedback on a live site, the best ones naturally fit the user story format.
 Visual annotation tools help by capturing:

-• The element being discussed (context)
+• The element being discussed (context for "what")

-• The viewport/device (who's affected)
+• The viewport/device (context for "who's affected")

-• The desired change (what's needed)
+• The desired change (context for "what's needed")

 Try Huddlekit for free